Sidd-Prabhu/CauseCoders/README.md

 ### Other tech used :

--**Python**: Python which is a versatile programming language that we used for integrating AI models, handling data processing, and making API calls.
+- **Python**: Python which is a versatile programming language that we used for integrating AI models, handling data processing, and making API calls.
 Its simplicity and wide range of libraries make it ideal for developing AI-driven solutions and building scalable, efficient applications.

--**OpenWeather API**: The OpenWeather API provides real-time weather data, forecasts, and historical weather information.
+- **OpenWeather API**: The OpenWeather API provides real-time weather data, forecasts, and historical weather information.
 We integrated it into our solution to gather essential environmental parameters, such as temperature, humidity, and precipitation, which play a critical role in determining construction feasibility and ensuring safety for land access.

 ### Solution architecture